S-06953

 Plain Language

-Large developers and their contractors/subcontractors are prohibited from preventing or retaliating against employees who disclose (or threaten to disclose) information to the developer itself or the Attorney General about activities they reasonably believe pose an unreasonable or substantial risk of critical harm.
-The protection applies regardless of whether the employer is in compliance with applicable law — so an employee can blow the whistle even if the developer has not technically violated the statute yet.
-The 'employee' definition is broad: it covers traditional employees, contractors, subcontractors, unpaid advisors involved in risk assessment, and corporate officers.
-Employees harmed by retaliation can petition a court directly for temporary or preliminary injunctive relief — this is a limited private right of action for injunctive relief only, not damages.
+Large developers, their contractors, and subcontractors may not prevent employees from disclosing — or threaten or retaliate against employees for disclosing — information about activities they reasonably believe pose an unreasonable or substantial risk of critical harm.
+Protected disclosures may be made internally to the large developer or externally to the Attorney General.
+The anti-retaliation protection applies regardless of whether the employer is otherwise in compliance with applicable law.
+'Employee' is defined broadly to include contractors, subcontractors, unpaid advisors involved in critical harm risk work, and corporate officers.
+Employees harmed by retaliation may independently petition a court for temporary or preliminary injunctive relief.

 Statutory Text